Pairwise versus multiple network alignment: Abstract

 \section{Abstract}

-\textbf{Motivation:} Network alignment (NA) can be pairwise (PNA) and multiple (MNA).
+{ Biological network alignment (NA) aims to identify similar regions between molecular networks of different species.
+NA can be local or global.
+Just as the recent trend in the NA field, we also focus on global NA, which can be pairwise (PNA) and multiple (MNA).
 PNA produces aligned node pairs between two networks.
 MNA produces aligned node clusters between more than two networks.
 Recently, the focus has shifted from PNA to MNA, because MNA captures conserved regions between more networks than PNA (and MNA is thus considered to be more insightful), though at higher computational complexity.
 The issue is that, due to the different outputs of PNA and MNA, a PNA method is only compared to other PNA methods, and an MNA method is only compared to other MNA methods.
-Comparison of PNA against MNA must be done to evaluate whether MNA's higher complexity is justified by its higher accuracy. \\ \textbf{Results:} We introduce a framework that allows for this.
+Comparison of PNA against MNA must be done to evaluate whether MNA's higher complexity is justified by its higher accuracy.
+We introduce a framework that allows for this.
+We evaluate eight prominent PNA and MNA methods, on synthetic and real-world biological networks, using topological and functional alignment quality measures.
 We compare PNA against MNA in both a pairwise (native to PNA) and multiple (native to MNA) manner.
-Shockingly, we find that PNA is more accurate and faster than MNA in both cases.
-This result might guide future research efforts in the NA field. \\ \textbf{Contact:} tmilenko@nd.edu
+PNA is expected to perform better under the pairwise evaluation framework.
+Indeed this is what we find.
+MNA is expected to perform better under the multiple evaluation framework.
+Shockingly, we find this not to always hold; PNA is often better than MNA in this framework, depending on the choice of evaluation test. }